dpakach/kube-go/readme.md

 ### Commands available
 - `make build` - Build the go binary
-- `make docker-build` - Build the docker image for the image
+- `make docker-build` - Build the docker image for the app
-- `make docker-push` - Build the go binary (change the image name to push to your docker hub)
+- `make docker-push` - Push docker image to docker hub (change the image name to push to your docker hub)
 - `make docker-run` - Run the docker image